Antiandrogen: Male contraception

 Antiandrogens, such as cyproterone acetate, have been studied for potential use as male hormonal contraceptives.
 While effective in suppressing male fertility, their use as monotherapies is precluded by side effects, such as androgen deficiency (e.g., demasculinization, sexual dysfunction, hot flashes, osteoporosis) and feminization (e.g., gynecomastia).
 The combination of a primary antigonadotropin such as cyproterone acetate to prevent fertility and an androgen like testosterone to prevent systemic androgen deficiency, resulting in a selective antiandrogenic action locally in the testes, has been extensively studied and has shown promising results, but has not been approved for clinical use at this time.
 Dimethandrolone undecanoate (developmental code name CDB-4521), an orally active dual AAS and progestogen, is under investigation as a potential male contraceptive and as the first male birth control pill.

 Breast cancer

 Antiandrogens such as bicalutamide, enzalutamide, and abiraterone acetate are under investigation for the potential treatment of breast cancer, including AR-expressing triple-negative breast cancer and other types of AR-expressing breast cancer.

 Miscellaneous

-Antiandrogens may be effective in the treatment of obsessive–compulsive disorder.
+Antiandrogens might be effective and useful in the treatment of obsessive–compulsive disorder (OCD).